Guide

 Consider lower-cost alternatives:

 Payroll can be an indirect cost (relevant to net profit) or direct cost (relevant to gross profit).
-This guide deals with it under How to increase gross profit.
+This guide covers payroll strategies under How to increase gross profit.

 Freight and warehousing costs grow with inventory size and supply chain complexity.
-Understand these costs to price accurately and find savings.
+Understanding these costs helps you price accurately and find savings.

 Legal, accounting, and recruitment fees add up quickly.
 While these services are essential, choosing the right provider can reduce costs.